 - Chief Executive Chair of BAG - Heads of Service

 The areas of responsibility and powers of these Officers and their staff are set out in the Constitution of the Council.
-The Solicitor to the Council/Monitoring Officer attends meetings of the Corporate Management Team.
+The Borough Solicitor / Monitoring Officer attends meetings of the Corporate Management Team.

 1.4 PARTNERSHIP WORKING